justinjee/MDS/README.md

 Most recent run, 20151215, contains data on rpoB reverse complement, mrcA (3'), dual-barcoded exogenous sequence, and mrcA in high translation strain and high transcription strain
 All other files are annotated as in the SRA repo (SRP64302)

-NOTE: folders are organized according to number of reads, where paired-end reads count as 2 reads.
+NOMENCLATURE ALERT: counts and cutoff folders are organized according to number of reads, where paired-end reads count as 2 reads.
 So strict-3, for example, corresponds to data in which R (the number of separate DNA molecules with the same barcode) = 2.